Etiology of Peripheral Arterial Disease

 About 20% of patients with peripheral arterial disease are asymptomatic, sometimes because they are not active enough to trigger leg ischemia.
 Some patients have atypical symptoms (eg, nonspecific exercise intolerance, hip or other joint pain).

 Mild PAD often causes no signs.
-Moderate to severe PAD commonly causes diminished or absent peripheral (popliteal, tibialis posterior, dorsalis pedis) pulses; Doppler ultrasonography can often detect blood flow when pulses cannot be palpated.
+Moderate to severe PAD commonly causes diminished or absent peripheral (popliteal, tibialis posterior, dorsalis pedis) pulses.

 As ischemia worsens, ulcers may appear (typically on the toes or heel, occasionally on the leg or foot), especially after local trauma.
 The ulcers tend to be surrounded by black, necrotic tissue (dry gangrene).
-They are usually painful, but people with peripheral neuropathy due to diabetes or alcoholism may not feel them.
+They are usually painful, but people with peripheral neuropathy (eg, due to diabetes or alcohol use disorder) may not feel them.
 Infection of ischemic ulcers (wet gangrene) occurs readily, causing rapidly progressive cellulitis.